sarahheayoon/sarahheayoon/README.md

 # Hey, I'm Sarah

 My interest in data science began in my last two years of college when I found my passion in visualizing data.
 I am a visual learner and it is so much more intuitive and exciting to provide insights with all kinds of graphs.
 I am curious about many different things.
-I loves big ideas and making them happen.
+I love big ideas and making them happen.
 I'm a project management enthusiast with a passion for data-driven innovative solutions.
 I go into data science projects with an entrepreneurial and user-driven mindset.
 I strongly believe no problem is too hard if we break it down into smaller pieces. 🚀

-I have experience working in high-growth fintech startups, digital marketing, and client management.
+I have experience working in high-growth tech startups, digital marketing, and client management.
 Above all, I'm excited about disruptive ideas that can create global change and elevate quality of life.

-When I am not coding I like watching documentaries about nature.
-I also make music.

 ### Previous Project Descriptions:
 #### [Bayesian Bayesian Inference Model on Movie Recommendation System (Mar 2021 – May 2021) 📑](https://github.com/sarahheayoon/Netflix-IMDB-User-Recommendation)